Noah Syndergaard: New York Mets (2015–2021)

-2015–2016: World Series appearance and All-Star
+2015: World Series Appearance

 Syndergaard opened the 2015 season in Las Vegas again, battling food poisoning and a forearm strain that April to post a 3–0 record and 1.82 ERA in his first five starts, as well as 34 strikeouts in 29 2/3 innings.
 When starting pitcher Dillon Gee was placed on the disabled list on May 8 with a strained groin, the Mets chose to call up Syndergaard over fellow top prospect Steven Matz.
 He made his MLB debut on May 12, holding the Chicago Cubs scoreless for five innings before allowing three hits in a row in the sixth, including a two-run home run from Chris Coghlan.
 He allowed a total of three runs on six hits in the 6–1 loss.
 Syndergaard's home debut at Citi Field came five days later, and he took the win by pitching six innings in a 5–1 victory over the Milwaukee Brewers.
 When Gee returned from the disabled list on May 22, Mets manager Terry Collins decided not to move Syndergaard, instead saying that he would keep a six-man starting rotation that made room for both pitchers.
 This plan was short-lived, and Gee was designated for assignment on June 15, cementing Syndergaard's position in the rotation.

 While facing the Philadelphia Phillies on May 27, Syndergaard not only struck out six batters in 7 1/3 innings, but he went 3-for-3 in at bats, one of which was his first major league home run.
 In doing so, Syndergaard joined Walt Terrell, Dwight Gooden, and Sid Fernandez as the only Mets pitchers to record three hits, including one home run, in a single game.
 On July 10, he recorded a career-high 13 strikeouts in eight innings, striking out every member of the Arizona Diamondbacks' starting lineup at least once in the 4–2 win.
 It was the third time through 11 major league starts that he had reached double-digit strikeouts.
 He and teammate Lucas Duda were named National League (NL) Co-Players of the Week for the week ending August 3.
 While Duda recorded seven home runs, Syndergaard struck out an MLB-leading 18 batters in 16 innings of work, bringing his career strikeout total to 100 in only 15 starts.
 Syndergaard made 24 regular-season starts as a rookie, posting a 9–7 record and 3.24 ERA in the process while striking out 166 batters in 150 innings of work.
 He finished fourth in voting for NL Rookie of the Year, behind Jung Ho Kang, runner-up Matt Duffy, and winner Kris Bryant.